What is ISPS Code?

 Ship Security Alert System (SSAS)

-An SSAS is a silent alarm that does not raise any visible or audible alarm on board the ship or to other ship when activated.
-The alert transmits to a competent authority designated by the Administration including the company.
+An SSAS is a silent alarm that does not raise any visible or audible alarm on board the ship or to others when activated.

 There must be at least two activating points of the SSAS: one in the bridge and the other in a different location.

-Additionally, an SSAS alert transmits only three information; the identity of the ship, its location and an indication that her security is under threat or it has been compromised.
+Additionally, an SSAS alert transmits only three information; the identity of the ship, its location, and an indication that her security is under threat or it has been compromised.

 Declaration of Security (DoS)

 A DoS is a document signifying an agreement between the ship and the port infrastructure or with other ships with which it interfaces.
-It indicates various security measures each will undertake under the provisions of their respective approved security plans.

-ISPS Code and Port Facilities
+ISPS Code for Port Facilities

 The Code requires port facilities to set up security measures against all forms of threats.
 Terrorism or bombing are not the only dangers present.

-In fact, smuggling, stowaways, theft, tampering with cargo and blockage of port entrances or locks are incidents that they should prepare against.
+In fact, smuggling, stowaways, theft, tampering with cargo, and blockage of port entrances or locks are incidents that they should prepare against.

 Port facilities are opportunities for terrorists to launch attacks on ships hence port security is vital.